 - My BA degree is not in economics.
 How can I prove that I still have a good background in economics?
 If your Bachelor’s degree is not in economics, you need to have obtained at least 24 ECTS (about one semester) in economics and 6 ECTS (see below for explanation of ECTS) in statistics (or econometrics) during your previous studies to be eligible.
 You should also explain in detail your motivations for this course in your statement of purpose and justify the relevance of your application to an Economics Master’s course.

-- For option B (Majors B1 and B2), the 24 ECTS should include microeconomics, macroeconomics and international economics
+- For option I, the 24 ECTS should include at least macroeconomics and international economics

-Therefore, applicants with other degrees in humanities (political science, law, international relations…) or business administration will be considered, provided they fulfill the above-mentioned criteria.
+Therefore, applicants with other degrees in humanities (political science, law, international relations…) or business administration will be considered, provided they fulfil the above-mentioned criteria.

 If there is no established system of conversion of credits into ECTS in your country of studies, please detail in the comments section and in your statement of purpose the extent of your background in economics.

 You can add a document explaining the credits and grading system of your country of studies in the “Optional Attachments” section of the online application form.

 - What is the ECTS?
 The European Credit Transfer and Accumulation System (ECTS) is a student-centred system based on the student workload required to achieve the objectives of a programme of study.
 Its aim is to facilitate the recognition of study periods undertaken by mobile students through the transfer of credits.
 The ECTS is based on the principle that 60 credits are equivalent to the workload of full-time student during one academic year.